rudynicolop/FFPL-fork/STRUCTURE.md

 The files for this chapter are located in `stlc_de_bruijn`.
 The contextual operational semantics is in `lang.v`, the type system and type safety proof in `types.v`, and the logical relation and termination proof in `logrel.v`.

+## Chapter 3: System F: Polymorphism and Existential Types

+### Section 3.1: System F

+The language definition is in `systemf/lang.v`; the typing rules are at the top of `systemf/types.v`.

+### Section 3.2: Encoding data types

+This section has not been formalized in Coq.

+### Section 3.3: Data abstraction with existential types

+This section has not been formalized in Coq.

+### Section 3.4: System F with De Bruijn representation

+The definitions in Coq all use De Bruijn representation.

+### Section: 3.5: Type Safety

+The type safety proof can be found in `systemf/types.v`.

+### Section 3.6: Termination

+The logical relation for the termination proof can be found in `systemf/logrel.v`.

+### Section 3.7: Free Theorems

+The proofs of the free theorems can be found in `systemf/free_theorems.v`.